patmood/pocketbase-typegen/README.md

   -V, --version          output the version number
   -d, --db <char>        path to the pocketbase SQLite database -j, --json <char>      path to JSON schema exported from pocketbase admin UI -u, --url <char>       URL to your hosted pocketbase instance.
-When using this options you must also provide email and password options.
+When using this options you must also provide email and password options or auth token option
-  --email <char>     email for an admin pocketbase user.
-Use this with the --url option -p, --password <char>  password for an admin pocketbase user.
-Use this with the --url option -o, --out <char>       path to save the typescript output file (default: "pocketbase-types.ts") --no-sdk               remove the pocketbase package dependency.
+  --email <char>         email for a pocketbase superuser.
+Use this with the --url option -p, --password <char>  password for a pocketbase superuser.
+Use this with the --url option -t, --token <char>     auth token for a pocketbase superuser.
+Alternative to email and password authentication.
+Use this with the --url option
+  -o, --out <char>       path to save the typescript output file (default: "pocketbase-types.ts") --no-sdk               remove the pocketbase package dependency.
 A typed version of the SDK will not be generated.
   --env [path]       flag to use environment variables for configuration.
 Add PB_TYPEGEN_URL, PB_TYPEGEN_EMAIL, PB_TYPEGEN_PASSWORD to your .env file.
 Optionally provide a path to your .env file